Frequently Asked Questions

 • You can find your member number by logging into your Cruelty Free Super account.

-Where can I find your ESA, BSB and account no?
+Where can I find your ESA, BSB and account number?

 It sounds like you might be filling out the ATO’s super choice form.
-But, you’ve selected the wrong type of fund - those details are only required for Self-Managed super funds.
+But you’ve selected the wrong type of fund - those details are only required for Self-Managed Super Funds (SMSF).

 If you are a Cruelty Free Super member, tick “My existing super fund” and you should complete Section B of the ATO super choice form.